algo21-221040031/Assignment2/README.md

 5. main.py is the total file that gathers all the models and applies on the given data set.
 # Conclusion
 1. Data Description
-The stock price time series is shown as:
+* The stock price time series is shown as:
 ![ClosePrice](Figures/ClosePrice.png)
-and applying the first diff and second diff:
+* Applying the first diff and second diff:
 ![FirstOrderDiff](Figures/FirstOrderDiff.png)
 ![SecondOrderDiff](Figures/SecondOrderDiff.png)
 2. Time Series Modelling
-2.1 The ACF plot
+* The ACF plot
 ![ACF](Figures/ACF.png)
-2.2 The Arima Stock Price Prediction
+* The Arima Stock Price Prediction
 ![Arima](Figures/ARIMAStockPrediction.png)